You can make a difference...

 Copyright Date: 1949 on photocopy of manuscript sketch from

-widow of composer Lou Busch
+widow of composer Lou Busch, and on the

 Recordings: